Maths intent statement:

 - Maths is used across the curriculum as a method of embedding current skills as well as showing the purpose of why we need maths in everyday life.

-- Times tables also play an important part in our daily maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of year 4.
+- Times tables also play an important part in our daily maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of year 4 through both CLIC and Power Maths lessons.
 While the rapid recall of times tables are being developed, children are also learning how to apply and manipulate their understanding of this to reason and solve problems.